UCSB-Library-Research-Data-Services/.github/profile/README.md

 We can be reached at: rds@library.ucsb.edu

-Greg, Jairo, Julien, and Renata
+Greg, Jade, Jairo, Julien, and Renata

 ### Selected workshops